Martchus/reflective-rapidjson/README.md

 * No context information for errors like type-mismatch available
 * Inherited members not considered
 * Support for enums is unlikely
+* Attempt to access private members can not be prevented

 ### Enable reflection for 3rd party classes/structs
 It is obvious that the previously shown examples do not work for classes